avelino/awesome-go/README.md

 * [sched](https://github.com/romshark/sched) - A job scheduler with the ability to fast-forward time.
 * [scheduler](https://github.com/carlescere/scheduler) - Cronjobs scheduling made easy.
 * [tasks](https://github.com/madflojo/tasks) - An easy to use in-process scheduler for recurring tasks in Go.
+* [work](https://github.com/gocraft/work) - gocraft/work lets you enqueue and processes background jobs in Go.
+Jobs are durable and backed by Redis.
+Very similar to Sidekiq

 ## JSON